-Baylor Creek Reservoir - 2011 Survey Report
+Baylor Creek Reservoir - 2015 Survey Report

 Prepared by Charles Munger and John Clayton

-Inland Fisheries Division
+Inland Fisheries Division – Amarillo District

-Important sport fish have included largemouth bass, white crappie, and catfish.
-The sport fish populations have only been managed with statewide harvest regulations, but the reservoir had previously been known as a trophy largemouth bass fishery prior to 2003.
+Important sport fish have included Largemouth Bass, White Crappie, and catfish.
+The sport fish populations have only been managed with statewide harvest regulations, but the reservoir had previously been known as a trophy Largemouth Bass fishery prior to 2003.
 Crappie and catfish were popular secondary species.

-No fisheries surveys were conducted in 2011-2012.
+No fisheries surveys were conducted in 2015-2016.